ncsa/ncsa_system_documentation/docs/source/common/allocations/index.rst

 .. rubric:: Footnotes

+.. [#f1]
-.. [#f1] 'Campus' represents affilates of the University of Illinois.
+   'Campus' represents affilates of the University of Illinois Urbana-Champaign.

+   'UI System' represents affiliates of the University of Illinois System.

    'National' represents academic researchers outside of the University of Illinois.

-'Industry' represents non-academic research.
+   'Industry' represents non-academic applications.

 |